jakeprime/merge-queue/README.md

 - __Minimal dependencies__

-    The merge queue state is stored in this Github repo, no need for any external data store.
+    The merge queue state is stored in a Git branch in the project's repo, no need for any other setup.

 - __PR Branches must be rebaseable onto main__